www.stalkvictims.info - weapons page

 Street

-On the street it is important to have situational awareness, best achieved by via Jeff Cooper's awareness colour code.
+On the street it is important to have situational awareness, best achieved by via Jeff Cooper's awareness color code.
 Condition 'white' is a state of inattentiveness when in a secure environment like your home.
 The following three conditions are for everywhere else.

 1. Yellow (ready): You are aware of your environment.